arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 The name of an Analyzer to use by default.
 This Analyzer is applied to the values of the indexed fields for which you don't define Analyzers explicitly.

+Default: `identity`

 @RESTBODYPARAM{features,array,optional,string}
-A list of Analyzer features to use by default.
-They define what features are enabled for the default `analyzer`.
+A list of Analyzer features.
+You can set this option to overwrite what features are enabled for the default `analyzer`.
 Possible features:
 - `"frequency"`
 - `"norm"`
 - `"position"`
 - `"offset"`

-The default is an empty array.
+Default: the features as defined by the Analyzer itself.

 @RESTBODYPARAM{includeAllFields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.